johnbrandborg/cruds/docs/index.rst

 What CRUDs is not:
  - A low-level client library that requires extensive coding for common requirements and production readiness.
  - A high-level client library designed for accessing websites and front-ends, which may contain unnecessary functionality for API usage.
 (Additional packages may still be required for common functionality)
- - A client library that should be used for API's that do not follow CRUD operation designs.
+ - A client library that should be used for APIs that do not follow CRUD operation designs.

 What CRUDs is:
- - A high-level client library specifically designed for API's that implement CRUD operations.
+ - A high-level client library specifically designed for APIs that implement CRUD operations.
- - A self-contained package that facilitates communication with API's.
+ - A self-contained package that facilitates communication with APIs.
  - Utilizes low-level libraries with minimal overhead.
  - Follows best practices of low-level libraries and protocols to ensure reliability.